m3y54m/stm32-overclocking-challenge/README.md

 ![272334366-a43d2e2e-fb9f-4e71-b1c0-dcd5944fdd60](https://github.com/m3y54m/stm32-overclocking-challenge/assets/1549028/d79b0e2c-738a-4284-bb77-8344dcff051c)

-**By removing the delay caused by the branch, we were able to reach a frequency of 36.23 MHz on PC14 with an external crystal of 16 MHz and setting the clock to 144 MHz:**
+**By removing the delay caused by the branch, we were able to reach a frequency of 36.23 MHz on PC14 with an external crystal of 16 MHz and setting the system clock to 144 MHz:**

 ![272334416-d7bea841-1a9d-40dc-a2cc-a9fab940eaa7](https://github.com/m3y54m/stm32-overclocking-challenge/assets/1549028/4515991b-693d-4afe-808f-9d6b8d0f30ad)